Port

 Meals not included

 This short, narrated tour begins as you board a motorcoach and drive through the suburbs of Kagoshima.
-You'll pass Kinko Bay and see the bronze statue of Saigo Takamori -- one of the most influential samurai in Japanese history -- from the late Edo period and early Meiji Era.
+You’ll pass Kinko Bay and see the bronze statue of Saigo Takamori -- one of the most influential samurai in Japanese history.

 Notes:

-Participants must walk approximately five minutes each way from the parking lot to the hill.
+Tour requires walking approximately five minutes each way from the coach parking area to the hill.
 Wear comfortable walking shoes.
-Tour order may vary.
+Tour sequence may vary.
+Weather and atmospheric conditions vary; no guarantee is offered with regard to visibility or views on any particular day.